Ordnance Survey Bench Marks

 The most common type of bench mark is the cut bench mark which can be found on houses, walls, stones, churches … even boulders.
 The height is measured at the horizontal bar.

-The network has had little maintenance since the early 1980s and many bench marks are now “lost” due to building work, demolition and the widening of roads.
+The network has had little maintenance since the early 1980s when satellite technology took over and many bench marks are now “lost” due to building work, demolition and the widening of roads.

-The height of the bench marks was established in a process called levelling.
-Lines of fundamental bench marks were established across the country between 1840 and 1860, with a second levelling carried out between 1912 and 1921 and a third levelling carried out between 1951 and 1956.
-None of the FBMs were changed by the third levelling.
+The height of the bench marks was established in a process called levelling and measures the heigh relative to Ordnance Datum Newlyn (ODN).
+There were three such levelling carried out.
+The first took place between 1840 and 1860 and established the positions of the FBMs.
+All other bench marks were positioned during the second levelling which was carried out between 1912 and 1921 or the third levelling carried out between 1951 and 1956.

 Bench Marks I have Found